jaypipes/ghw/README.md

 * `ghw.BaseboardInfo.AssetTag` is a string with the baseboard asset tag
 * `ghw.BaseboardInfo.SerialNumber` is a string with the baseboard serial number
 * `ghw.BaseboardInfo.Vendor` is a string with the baseboard vendor
+* `ghw.BaseboardInfo.Product` is a string with the baseboard name on Linux and Product on Windows
 * `ghw.BaseboardInfo.Version` is a string with the baseboard version

 **NOTE**: These fields are often missing for non-server hardware.
 Don't be